exekyelmurga/JavaScript-practices/README.md

-TECHNICAL TEST
+# JavaScript practices

-I'm Ezequiel Murga Pereyra and it's my technical test.
+I'm Ezequiel and this is a repository where I push my solutions to diferents exercises.
-In order to initialize this test type in the console: npm install and npm test